Worried about taking the train in India? Don’t be. Read This Guide To India Trains.

 Comfortable traveling in Second Class (2A) overnight to Jaipur.

-There aren’t restaurant of buffet cars on Indian Railways but on long distance trains there are plenty of train attendants who will come to your cabin or car and ask if you would like to order food.
+There aren’t restaurant or buffet cars on Indian Railways.
+But on long distance trains there are plenty of train attendants who will come to your cabin or car and ask if you would like to order food.

-The attendant may come by with the box of food for breakfast (our experience travelling long distance train Kolkata to Mumbai).
-And for lunch and dinner the attendant will come by earlier and take your order.
+The attendant may come by with the box of food for breakfast.
+Then for lunch and dinner the attendant will come by earlier and take your order.

-It is not expensive and will likely have a veg/non-veg option to choose from.
+It is not expensive and will likely have a veg and non-veg option to choose from.

 For snacks, drinks, water and chai on the popular routes the attendants come through the cars regularly selling different options for a few rupees.